 STUDENTS WITH DISABILITIES

 Georgia Southwestern State University and the Office of Disability Services are committed to assist each student with a disability in his or her pursuit of educational goals, equal access and educational opportunities.
 The Office of Disability Services is responsible for providing reasonable accommodations and services to any student with a documented disability.
-Please contact the Disability Coordinator at (229) 931-2661 or visit Room 101 in Sanford Hall to obtain more information about disability services.
+Please contact the Office of Disability Services at at (229) 931-2661 or visit Room 302 of Sanford Hall to obtain more information about disability services.

 TRiO/STUDENT SUPPORT SERVICES

 The GSW TRiO/Student Support Services program (SSS) is an academic support/resource entity focusing on creating a partnership to enhance the college experience of first-generation students/students who are from a background of financial need/ and or students with disabilities through programming that focuses on persistence to graduation.
 The programming incorporates cultural awareness, financial literacy, and personal development among our services.
 The GSW TRiO/SSS Program is federally funded by the U.S. Department of Education, Office of Postsecondary Education; to support the mission of increasing retention and graduation rates of first-generation/low-wealth students at 2-year and 4-year colleges and universities.